Bus Rapid Transit

 - New York City: The Rockefeller Foundation has engaged New York City officials and other key stakeholders to explore the potential of BRT to better meet the needs of NYC residents—particularly those living in the outer boroughs who rely on public transit to connect with jobs and economic opportunity.

 Public transportation plays a major role in shaping where Millennials choose to live and spend time.
-In…, Managing Director, The Rockefeller Foundation
+In …, Managing Director, Policy, The Rockefeller Foundation